-After eight years of pursuing a dream in the city, she wanted to spend more time with grandma before it’s too late.
+After eight years of pursuing a dream in the city, she wanted to spend more time with grandma before it was too late.

 Q: Is Li Ziqi Married?

-On the side, Ziqi started an online store on Taobao (like eBay), selling fresh produce and miscellaneous local items.
-The store was doing Ok but among thousands of similar sellers, it didn’t stand out in any way.
+As a side job, Ziqi started an online store on Taobao (similar to eBay), selling fresh produce and miscellaneous local items.
+The store was doing well, but among thousands of similar sellers, it didn’t stand out in any way.

 In 2016, Ziqi started to make videos, originally as a way to promote her shop.
-Although her early videos weren’t as refined as they’re today, they were still very high quality.
-And the content was just as beautiful.
+Although her early videos aren’t as refined as her videos today, they were still very high quality and the content was just as beautiful.

 With a cheap DSLR camera and a tripod, she marched on with her one-man show.
-Cooking, farming…… shooting hundreds of hours of video footage, and finally, editing on a smartphone that keeps on crashing.
+Cooking, farming. . . shooting hundreds of hours of video footage, and finally, editing on a smartphone that kept on crashing.

 She overcame the challenges and posted quite a few videos on a platform called Meipai (美拍).
-But sadly, nobody noticed.
-She had little success.
-Her videos gained very few likes or shares.
+But sadly, nobody noticed, and she had very little success.
+Her videos gained very few likes and shares.